Network resilience: Phase transitions in biological networks

-Chang et al. \cite{chang2011systematic} estimate the epigenetic landscape for a genetic network involved in regulating pluripotency and human embryonic stem cell differentiation.
+Chang et al. \cite{chang2011systematic} estimated the epigenetic landscape of a genetic network involved in regulating pluripotency and human embryonic stem cell differentiation.
 This genetic network (Fig. \ref{HumanStemCell_Landscape}A) was constructed by starting with a set of marker genes of pluripotency and differentiation lineages.
-Then, the authors collected the regulatory paths between any pair of genes.
-The resulting network consists of direct regulatory interactions between 52 nodes, which includes three key regulators of embryonic stem cell (Oct4, NANOG and Sox2), six protein complexes, and marker genes for the differentiation lineages.
-To calculate the probability of each cell state, each protein in the network is considered as a binary variable, either active or inactive.
-Then the genetic network is transformed into a dynamic Bayesian network parameterized by the Monte Carlo Markov Chain method (Fig. \ref{HumanStemCell_Landscape}B).
-This network is used to simulate the evolving stochastic characteristics.
-Since the exact transduction of extracellular signals to transcript factors in human embryonic stem cell is unknown, estimation of the landscape was needed, Chang et al. \cite{chang2011systematic} choose to manipulate the expression levels of the three key regulators (Oct4, Sox2 and NANOG), mimicking the extracellular conditions.
+The authors then determined the regulatory paths between specific pairs of genes.
+The resulting network features direct regulatory interactions among 52 nodes and includes three key regulators of embryonic stem cells (Oct4, NANOG and Sox2), six protein complexes, and genes with expression marks the differentiation lineages.
+To calculate the probability of each cell state, each protein in the network is considered a binary variable that is either active or inactive.
+The genetic network is then transformed into a dynamic Bayesian network parameterized by the Monte Carlo Markov chain method (Fig. \ref{HumanStemCell_Landscape}B).
+This network is used to simulate the evolving stochastic characteristics of the system.
+Since the exact path through which extracellular signals activate or repress the production of transcription factors in human embryonic stem cells is unknown, an estimation of the landscape was needed.
+Chang et al. \cite{chang2011systematic} chose to manipulate the expression levels of three key regulators (Oct4, Sox2 and NANOG), mimicking extracellular conditions.
 The joint probabilities of all the nodes in the network with Oct4/Sox2/NANOG set to various activity levels were calculated.
-The integration of these probabilities was used to estimate the network landscape.
-Shown in Fig. \ref{HumanStemCell_Landscape}C, two states having significantly higher probabilities than the rest of the states.
-The states represent the human embryonic stem cell and its differentiated states.
-In the human embryonic stem cell state, all the embryonic stem markers are active (1) and all the differentiation markers are inactive (0).
-While in the differentiated state, the activity compositions are opposite.
-These two states are separated by barrier states with smaller probabilities, which prevents transitions between cell types by noise.
+Moreover, the integration of these probabilities was used to estimate the network landscape.
+As shown in Fig. \ref{HumanStemCell_Landscape}C, two states have significantly higher probabilities than the others.
+The states represent human embryonic stem cells and their differentiated states.
+In the human embryonic stem cell state, all embryonic stem cell markers are active (1), and all differentiation markers are inactive (0).
+In the differentiated state, the activity compositions are reversed.
+These two states are separated by barrier states with smaller probabilities, preventing noise from causing transitions between cell types.